dorontal/consciousness/README.md

-1. So far, this theory does not explain the difference between conscious and not conscious, e.g, the difference between consciousness being present in a human who is awake and absent in a human who is asleep.
+1. So far, this theory does not explain the difference between conscious and not conscious, e.g, the difference between consciousness present in a human who is awake and absent in a human who is asleep.
 If everything is conscious, okay, but what makes something not conscious?
    * Who said "not conscious"?
 Just the fact that you don't remember